gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 Essentially, it's a matter of genuinely presenting the alternative of rewriting being cheaper in terms of time and effort compared to improving the project with pure C++.
 If your teammates and boss are rationale, it should be a straightforward decision.

+After the problematic situation has been presented, I think at least 3 different solutions should be presented and compared (including sticking with pure C++), and seriously consider each option.

+Ideally, if time permits, a small prototype for the preferred solution should be done, to confirm or infirm early that it can work, and to eliminate doubts.
+It's a much more compelling argument to say: "Of course it will work, here is prototype I made!" compared to "I hope it will work, but who knows, oh well I guess we'll see...".

+After much debate, we settled on Rust as the new programming language being introduced into the codebase.
+It's important to note that I am not a Rust diehard fan.
+I appreciate the language but it's not a perfect language, it has issues, it's just that it solves all the issues we have in this project, especially considering the big focus on security (since we deal with payments),  the relative similarity with the company tech stack (Go), and the willingness of the team to learn it and review code in it.

+After all, the goal is also to gain additional developers, and stop being the only person who can even touch this code.

+I also seriously considered Go, but after doing a prototype, I was doubtful the many limitations of CGO would allow us to achieve the rewrite.

 ## Preparing to introduce the new language